MY HORSEMANSHIP JOURNEY

 Since owning my own horses I have thought hard about how I would like to be around them and how I would like to train them.
 I decided that Natural Horsemanship was the positive and progressive way forward, not only for my horses and their confidence, but for me and my confidence too.
 I have studied Horsemanship on a full time basis since 2000 and have been instructing students and their horses since 2004.

 My horsemanship journey has had many influences but I have found that I have progressed my personal journey more through studying my own horses and those I meet through my students.
 I have found that through a good foundation of Horsemanship training I can find and offer students the lightness and connection they are looking for from the very start of their own journeys.

-I have owned a few horses, with my husband here in Perthshire Scotland, and they ranged from a 15hh gypsy cob , two TB x’s, a Friesian x and an 18.2hh pure Shire.
-I have brought all of these horses up to a safe, confident level of horsemanship, two backed and started and three re-started.
+I have owned a few horses, with my husband here in Perthshire Scotland, and they ranged from a 15hh gypsy cob , two TB x’s, a Friesian x, an 18.2hh pure Shire and a ex-broodmare Shire that I backed and started at 10 years old.
+I have brought all of these horses up to a safe, confident level of horsemanship, some backed and started and some re-started.
 The two TB x’s were up to a high standard of horsemanship and did a lot of work in large fields at liberty, ridden dressage moves and jumping.

 I took up Horse Agility in 2011 and was the first winner of the OLHA tests in Feb 2011.
 OLHA is online Horse Agility where you set the course at home, video yourself with your horse and send it in to Vanessa Bee at HA via email and get judged and scored accordingly.
 Solly and I (and sometimes Stormy too) had a lot of fun doing these monthly tests.
 I am now a Horse Agility Accredited Trainer (HAAT) and can help train others to enjoy this fast growing horsemanship sport.